TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 2/Hosea 2.4.md

 ---

-Yea, upon her children will I have no mercy; for they are children of whoredom;
+Indeed, on her children I will have no mercy; for they are children of unfaithfulness;